crisishistory/HistoryAIToolkit/CONTRIBUTING.md

 - Make a podcast about it
 - Record a YouTube or Twitch video about it

+### Your First Code Contribution

+Unsure where to begin contributing to the project?
+You can start by looking through any issues tagged "good first issue" and "help wanted".

 ## Styleguides
 ### Commit Messages